Mlberry0205/Travel-Tracker/README.md

 - All members of the group should clone down the _forked_ repo.
 - Once cloned, change into the directory and install the project dependencies.
 Run `npm install` to install project dependencies.
 - Run `npm start` in the terminal to see the HTML page.  `Control + C` is the command to stop running the local server.
 - Do not run `npm audit fix --force`.
 This will update to the latest version of packages.
 We need to be using `webpack-dev-server@3.11.2` which is not the latest version.
 If you start to run into Webpack errors, first check that all group members are using the correct version.

+##User credentials:
+--UserName: traveler03 (change the last 2 digits to log into another users profile)
+--Password: travel
+--Hit the login button

 ## Testing
 There is no boilerplate for testing in this starter-kit repo.
 You will need to set this up yourself.
 However, if you ran `npm install`, then the tooling you need to start testing is already installed (`mocha` and `chai`).